 Such recognition is the first step toward valuing our world, toward knowing we can self-manage the whole of our lives.
 But it can only come when our artisanal efforts are part of crafting a social beauty.
-This, in turn, can only be defined in the process of doing-it-ourselves (DIO), where we don't necessarily all produce art but we do all substantially participate in engaging with, debating, judging, and determining the place(s) of creative expression.7 The qualitative would be that realm of space compression, alienation, fragmentation, and of course top-down power. $^{\rm 13}$
+This, in turn, can only be defined in the process of doing-it-ourselves (DIO), where we don't necessarily all produce art but we do all substantially participate in engaging with, debating, judging, and determining the place(s) of creative expression.7 The guy" is pulled into The Matrix.
+Moreover, the new forms of production made possible by digital technologies have filled houses with kitsch, dumpsters with food, and big-box stores with clerks.
+One anarchist answer to technological/production shifts has frequently been to use garbage as art material - a decades-old artistic choice that has lost any bite (especially since most commodities are now junk to begin with), but more crucially is unfeeling in light of the millions who are forced to use garbage as architectural (and often eatable) material.
+Or else to supposedly avoid high tech - conveniently forgetting that nearly all commodities involve communications technologies in their design, production, distribution, and/or disposal.
+The task for artists here is to separate the wheat from the chaff: to critique the ways in which new types of technologies/production help facilitate, versus potentially diminish, pointless excess or new methods of exploitation as well as time-space compression, alienation, fragmentation, and of course top-down power.13